zhuliang21/bitcoin-toolkit/README.md

-# Crypto Wallet Tools
+# Bitcoin Toolkit

-A modern, secure, and mobile-optimized collection of cryptocurrency wallet utilities built with vanilla JavaScript.
+A modern, secure, and mobile-optimized collection of Bitcoin wallet utilities built with vanilla JavaScript.
 Features beautiful UI design with minimalist aesthetics and comprehensive Bitcoin wallet functionality.

 ## 🚀 Features